|

 in 1930 for a young

-The Chairman's Alexander Heather Dew pulls gently away.
+The Chairman's Alexander Heather Dew pulls gently

 A nice 'shop' sloop hull whose mast fittings clearly